-Front yard - An open space on the same lot as a building between the front line of the building (excluding steps) and the front lot or street line and extending across the full width of the lot.

-(3) Side yard - An open, unoccupied space on the same lot as a building between the sideline of th building (excluding steps) and the sideline of the lot and extending from the front yard line to the rear yard line.
+- (1) Front yard An open space on the same lot as a building between the front line of the building (excluding steps) and the front lot or street line and extending across the full width of the lot. - (2) Rear yard An open, unoccupied space on the same lot as a building between the rear line of the building (excluding steps) and the rear line of the lot and extending the full width of the lot. - (3) Side yard An open, unoccupied space on the same lot as a building between the sideline of the building (excluding steps) and the sideline of the lot and extending from the front yard line to the rear yard line.